gazpachu/joanmira/pages/blog/2016-01-18---javascript-understanding-the-weird-parts/index.md

 }
 ```

-On the other hand, this a function expression:
+On the other hand, this is a function expression:

 ```javascript
 var anonymousGreet = function() {